ttimbers/2016-03-15_UBC_Data_Science/Timbers_UBC_Cover_Letter.md

 at the University of Washington, as well as Trevor Hastie's and Rob Tibshirani's online course titled "Introduction to Statistical Learning".
 I also regularly attend and present at the [Statistical Genetics Working Group](http://stat.sfu.ca/statgen.html) in the Department of Statistics and Actuarial Science at SFU.
-Finally, my self guided learning has included reading much referring to and reading of
-["The Handbook of Biological Statistics"](http://www.biostathandbook.com/) and ["An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
+Finally, my self guided learning has included reading ["The Handbook of Biological Statistics"](http://www.biostathandbook.com/) and ["An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
 Thus, while I am not a statistician in training, I utilize many different statistical tools and analyses for my work and discuss these tools and analyses with statisticians and